xcelt/smart-home/README.md

 ### Hypothesis Testing

 Proving the veracity of an encryption algorithm can be difficult outside the realm of mathematics, so our group decided to take a hacker's mindset to testing.
-We would see how easy each hash was to identify, as once the type of hash encryption is known bruteforcing can be quite simple.
+We would see how easy each hash was to identify, as this can make bruteforcing quite simple.

 To set a null hypothesis, we took a piece of code from an unused earlier version of our project and implemented SHA512 to encrypt some passwords and ran the program to generate a hash: